kr1stj0n/plenaries-in3230-in4230-h22/p4_07-10-2022/hip/README.md

 - In the mininet console, access node A and B using `xterm A B` (You should have used -Y argument in the SSH command:
   `ssh -Y debian@ip_address_of_your_VM`
-- From the xterm consoles, run `./nodeB` at node B and `./nodeA` at node A.
+- From the xterm consoles, run `./hip s` at node B and `./hip c hello` at node A.

   Practise and implement new features in the applications.